StudioGIB/Open-Air-Workshop/README.md

 A minimal expansible garden workshop

-This projects is an attempt do build up a minimal lightweight workshop, housing tools and working on small projects, with the capacity to extend, following a proper design intention, by modularity, mechanical ghizmos or tensile structures.
+This projects is an attempt to build up a minimal lightweight workshop, to house tools and to work on small projects, with the capacity to extend, following a proper design intention, by modularity, mechanical ghizmos or tensile structures.
 The general idea is to design a minimal toolshed that transforms/morphs/rotates and unfolds into a proper indoor/outdoor workshop.
-All this, considering the optimal work environment for tools and raw materials (e.g. humidity), airflows, overall dimensions, feasability, material's aging and costs
+All this, considering the optimal work environment for tools and raw materials (e.g. humidity), airflows, overall dimensions, feasability, material's aging and costs.

 # Brief